Tulsi or Holy basil is a widely known herb in the family Lamiaceae. It is native to India and vastly cultivated throughout Southeast Asia.

 Side Effects of Consuming Tulsi That You Must Know:

-- Some people experience nausea or diarrhoea when they first add tulsi tea to their diet, so its best to start with small quantities and increase your consumption over time.
+- Some people experience nausea or diarrhoea when they first add tulsi tea to their diet, so it is best to start with small quantities and increase your consumption over time.

 - Tulsi may lower blood sugar and should be used with caution in people who have diabetes and are on blood-sugar-lowering medication.